 Do your kids like creepy crawlies?
 They they'll love the Little Creatures Bio-Blitz!

 The project involves producing a photographic record of the amazing diversity of invertebrates which inhabit the Sanctuary from January through to April.
-All images need to be uploaded via our online survey.

 The best part is that you don't need to wait for an official event, just drop by the La Trobe Wildlife Sanctuary any time during opening hours and go invertebrate hunting!